ewjoachim/sphinx-github-changelog/README.rst

 Automatic Configuration
 -----------------------

-The extension will automatically detect the GitHub repository URL from your git remotes in this order:
+The extension can automatically detect the GitHub repository URL from your git remotes in this order:

 1. ``upstream`` remote
 2. ``origin`` remote

 The GraphQL API and GitHub root URL are derived from this URL.

+If for any reason, you'd rather provide the repository explicitly (e.g. the doc repo doesn't match the repo you're releasing from, or anything else), you can define the ``:github:`` attribute to the directive.
+See :ref:`directive` for details.

 Authentication